Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Estimations of the effective coupling constants.

 \section{Estimations of the effective coupling constants.}

 \begin{itemize} \item $\rho \kappa \bar{\kappa}$ \end{itemize}

-Note that the vertices of $V \kappa \bar{\kappa}$ do not appear as a physical process, hence it could not be directly determined from experiments.
-We know that the structure of the scalar is still a subject of great debate, it might be a conventional quark model state, a molecular state composed of two pseudoscalars or a four quark state, or even a mixture of these.

-If $\kappa$ is more likely to be a molecular state consisting of $K \pi$, its couplings to other state might be described as follows: the $\kappa \to V \kappa / S \kappa$ interaction can be viewed as one of the pseudoscalar components inside $\kappa$ interacting with the vector or scalar, while the other acts approximately as a spectator.
-In this point of view, for the example of $V=\rho$, the $\kappa \kappa \rho$ vertex could be approximated to a kind of combination of the $\rho \pi \pi$ and $\rho K \bar{K}$ couplings by guaranteeing that the $K \pi$ is projected to the isospin state of $\kappa$.
+We assume $\kappa$ to be a molecular state consisting of $K \pi$, its couplings to other state can be described as follows: the $\kappa \to V \kappa / S \kappa$ interaction can be viewed as one of the pseudoscalar components inside $\kappa$ interacting with the vector or scalar, while the other component acts approximately as a spectator.
+For example, the $\kappa \kappa \rho$ vertex can be approximately related to the $\rho \pi \pi$ and $\rho K \bar{K}$ couplings by guaranteeing that the $K \pi$ is projected to the isospin state of $\kappa$.
 In the molecular picture, the flavor wave function of $\kappa$ can be expressed as